Iam4lex/aws-certified/exams.md

 <details>
 <summary>Show Answer</summary>
 **Answer:** B. AWS Direct Connect

-**Explanation:** AWS Direct Connect allows you to establish a dedicated network connection from your premises to AWS.
-It helps in reducing your network costs, increasing bandwidth throughput, and providing a more consistent network experience than Internet-based connections.
 </details>

 ### 2. Which type of AWS storage is ephemeral and is deleted when an instance is stopped or terminated?